elsdes3/space-mission-negative-sentiment-tweet-identifier/scoping.md

 - 1 for neutral sentiment
 - 2 for positive sentiment

-In production, tweets with negative or neutral sentiment must be read by mission support team members.
-So, the three sentiment labels will be binarized as follows
+In production, tweets with negative or neutral sentiment must be read by mission support team members as these are the tweets that might require support (response) from a mission team member.
+So, the three manually labeled sentiment will be binarized as follows
 - a label of 0 (or *does not need support*) will be assigned to all tweets with a positive sentiment
   - this is the majority class in a binary classification problem
 - a label of 1 (or *needs support*) will be assigned to all tweets with a negative or neutral sentiment
   - this is the minority class

 Training, validation and testing splits will be created.
+As mentioned above, all data (tweets) in each split will be manually labeled to indicate the sentiment of the tweet.

-A pre-trained transformers model will be fine-tuned using the training and validation split.
-The fine-tuned model will be evaluated using out-of-sample (unseen) data, which is the test split.
+A pre-trained transformers model will be fine-tuned using the labeled data in the training and validation split.
+The fine-tuned model will be evaluated using out-of-sample (unseen) labeled data, which is the test split.

 ### Does it involve description, detection, prediction, or behavior change?
 Prediction.